astridlyre/full-stack-open/part7/notes-app-backend/README.md

 ## Notes backend revamp

 Rewrote the notes app backend for practice.
+This was fun.